-The Office of Information Technology Services (OITS) received the 2013 Secretary of Defense Employer Support Freedom Award in recognition of exemplary support of the National Guard and Reserve.
+Previously known as the Office of Information Technology Services (OITS), the agency received the 2013 Secretary of Defense Employer Support Freedom Award in recognition of exemplary support of the National Guard and Reserve.
 The Freedom Award is the highest recognition given by the U.S. Government to employers for their support of their employees who serve in the Guard and Reserve.
-OITS was one of 90 North Carolina employers to be nominated for the award.
+The agency was one of 90 North Carolina employers to be nominated for the award.

 The Secretary of Defense Employer Support Freedom Award was instituted in 1996 under the auspices of the National Committee for Employer Support of the Guard and Reserve (ESGR).
 ESGR is a Department of Defense agency established in 1972 whose mission is to gain and maintain employer support for Guard and Reserve service by advocating relevant initiatives, recognizing outstanding support, increasing awareness of applicable laws and resolving conflict between employers and service members.